Sajith7862/Word-Count/README.md

 PC
 Anaconda - Python 3.7
 ## ALGORITHM:
-### Step 1: Take the text input from the user.
+### Step 1: Open the file "word.txt" in read mode.

-### Step 2: Split the input text into words using whitespace as a delimiter.

-### Step 3: Split the input text into words using whitespace as a delimiter.
+### Step 2: Set a variable num to 0 to keep track of the total number of words.

+### Step 3: Iterate Through Each Line: Loop through each line in the file.
+### a.
+Split the Line into Words: Use the split() method to split the line into words.
+This will create a list of words.
+### b.
+Update Counter: Increment the num variable by the number of words found on the current line.

-### Step 4: Display the count of words to the user.
+### Step 4: After processing all lines, print the total number of words counted.

 ## PROGRAM:
 ```